KarimJesusGalvez/M2Thymeleaf/M2Thymeleaf/src/Readme.md

 PENDING WEB/REST implementation

-* Add the @RESTController to the class
+* Ensure the local registries list updates when REST/MVC are used
-* JSON CRUD
+* Revert to String method to parse JSON in REST

 ***